ITS-NIGHTOWL/CMD-Bot/README.md

 # What is CMD Bot
 ### Cmd bot is a simple, yet powerful Discord bot for running command line tools from the comfort of a discord chat room.
 It comes with error logging, and a onfiguration file where you can set bot owners + bot token.
 The default prefix for the bot is /

-## When first running the executable, a config.yaml file will generated.
+## When first running the executable, a config.yaml file will be generated.
 Edit it with your correct information.
 #### Example:
 ```yaml
 owners: